-Back in the day, when your mother told you to eat your broccoli, you might have hidden it in your napkin or fed it to the family dog, but it turns out Mom was right.
+Back in the day, when your mother told you to eat your broccoli, you might have scoffed.
+You may even have hidden it in your napkin or fed it to the family dog.
+It turns out Mom was right!
 Of course, vegetables are always a healthy choice, but a new study shows that broccoli and other greens do even more than we thought when it comes to nutrition and longevity in seniors.

 While many joke about finding the fountain of youth, researchers from the Washington University School of Medicine may have found some evidence that it has been right in front of us all along.